vazco/meteor-universe-e2e/README.md

 You need to `meteor add` it to your app, but it does nothing unless you specify it while starting Meteor in test mode.

+Additionally you'll need to have [mocha](https://mochajs.org/) and [puppeteer](https://github.com/GoogleChrome/puppeteer) installed using npm (probably in `devDependencies`):

 ```
 meteor add universe:e2e
+meteor npm install --save-dev mocha puppeteer
 ```

-This package won't be bundled with your production build, nor loaded during normal development (it has `testOnly` flag).
+This package won't be bundled with your production build, nor loaded during normal development (it has a `testOnly` flag).

 ### Usage

+#### Setting up the project

+Introduction coming soon...

 #### Running tests in watch mode